tekknolagi/carp/README.md

+# THIS PROJECT IS UNSTABLE AND DEPRECATED

+I have since started slow work on a more stable, better thought-out project called [RabbitVM](https://github.com/rabbitvm/rabbit).
+It doesn't quite have the same level of documentation but it should work much better.

 # CarpVM
 This is a project I've been slowly working on for about half a year now.
 The goal is to try and build a small (and decently reliable) VM from the ground up, learning more and more C as I go.